MichaelCurrin/workflow-builder/index.md

     publish_dir: _site
 ```

-Sequence:
+Steps:

-1. To deploy your application, first run the build command for Jekyll or your Node app (e.g. React, Vue or Next.js).
+1. Run your build command.
+This could be anything - such using Jekyll, MkdDocs, or `npm run build` (for React, Vue or Next.js).
 2. Then setup this action to point to that directory e.g. in `_site` or `build`.
 3. The action will copy the content root of the `gh-pages` branch (this it is default behavior).
 4. When that commit is pushed, then your GH Pages site will reload, using the latest content.